LuhaoLiu/TornadoPractice/README.md

 ## Change Log

 ### Version 1
-Register and login function
+Register and login function.
-Online chat function supported by webscoket
+Online chat function supported by webscoket.

 #### Version 1.0.1
 Save server information and mysql information in the json file